k2view-academy/K2View-Academy/articles/TDM/tdm_configuration/01_tdm_installation.md

 The below steps should be followed if a new APIDOC should be generated to include project custom APIs:

-1. Import from the updated TDM library the following objects:
+1. Import the following objects from the updated TDM library:

    - TDM_APIDOC_JSON interface (local file interface)- this interface contains the location of the TDM APIDOC Json file.
    - buildTdmApiJSON Broadway flow.